-Moreover, we note that Patent Owner identifies several prior art therapeutic antibodies that were not dosed according at a frequency equal to a single half-life, including: (1) REMICADE[®], which is dosed only once every 3-6 half-lives; (2) RITUXAN[®], which is dosed once every 2.8 halflives; (3) MYLOTARG[®], which is dosed once every 5 half-lives; and (4) ZENAPAX[®], which is dosed once every 0.6 half-lives.
+Moreover, we note that Patent Owner identifies several prior art therapeutic antibodies that were not dosed according to a frequency equal to a single half-life, including: (1) REMICADE, which is dosed only once every 3-6 half-lives; (2) RITUXAN, which is dosed once every 2.8 half-lives; (3) MYLOTARG, which is dosed once every 5 half-lives; and (4) ZENAPAX, which is dosed once every 0.6 half-lives.
 Resp.
-47 (citing Ex.
+47 (citing

+Ex.
 1012, 2, 12; Ex.
 2007, 1-2; Ex.
 2010, 1-2; Ex.
 2013 3, 17; Ex.
-2072, 96:22-9:73, 140:24-141:5); Ex.
-2069 ¶ 112.
+2072, 96:22-97:3); Ex.
+2069 $\P$ 112.
+This evidence tends to suggest half-life has limited applicability in determining dosing regimens.

 Petitioner does not dispute that evidence, but replies that it does not suggest that "half-life has no bearing on dosing regimen."
 Reply 10.
 We agree.
-Petitioner, however, does not point to sufficient evidence from which we can conclude that dosing frequency would have been selected based on half-life alone, as asserted in the Petition.
+Petitioner, however, does not point to sufficient persuasive evidence from which we can conclude that dosing frequency would have been selected based on its particular half-life alone, as asserted in the Petition.

-Petitioner's arguments in the Reply appear to be a shift from the position taken in the Petition.
-For example, in the Petition, Petitioner argued that that the skilled artisan would have been motivated to develop the appropriate dosing regimen for D2E7 based on half-life alone.
+Petitioner argued in the Petition that the skilled artisan would have been motivated to develop the appropriate dosing regimen for D2E7 based on half-life alone.
 Pet.
-34 (contending that, "[b]ased upon the . . . half-life of D2E7 reported in Kempeni," a skilled artisan would have been motivated to modify van de Putte's dosing protocol to administer subcutaneous doses biweekly, rather than weekly), 36 (basing dose selection on the half-life data disclosed in Kempeni).
-In the Reply, Petitioner contends that before June 2001, skilled artisans "routinely relied on half-life as a factor when designing a dosing regimen."
-Reply 9 (emphasis added).
-Such a shift in position, however, "is foreclosed by the statute, [Federal Circuit] precedent, and Board guidelines."
+33 (contending that, "[b]ased upon the . . . half-life of D2E7 reported in Kempeni," a skilled artisan would have been motivated to modify van de Putte's dosing protocol to administer subcutaneous doses biweekly, rather than weekly), 35 (basing dose selection on the half-life data disclosed in Kempeni).

+In the Reply, Petitioner now contends that before June 2001, skilled artisans "routinely relied on half-life as a factor when designing a dosing regimen."
+Reply 8 (emphasis added).
+Such a substantive shift in position, however, "is foreclosed by the statute, [Federal Circuit] precedent, and Board guidelines."
 Wasica Fin.
 GmbH v.
 Cont'l Auto.
 Sys., Inc., 853 F.3d 1272, 1286-87 (Fed.
 Cir.
 2017).

-Moreover, Patent Owner argues persuasively that half-life is not the only factor the skilled artisan would have considered in modeling a dosing regimen.
+Patent Owner argues that half-life is not the only factor the skilled artisan would have considered in modeling a dosing regimen.
 See Resp.
 44-48; Ex.
 2069 ¶¶ 114-117.
-Petitioner appears to admit as much, explaining in the Reply that Dr. Vinks "agreed that for some drugs C{max} and AUC can be important parameters."
-Reply 11.
-And Dr. Baughman notes that those parameters, as well as C{min}-which Dr. Baughman posits "might be the best parameter to indicate threshold of efficacy"-would have been important to a skilled artisan in modeling a dosing regimen.
+Petitioner similarly states in the Reply that Dr. Vinks "agreed that for some drugs $C{max}$ and AUC can be important parameters," Reply 11.
+And Dr. Baughman notes that those parameters, as well as $C{min}$ -which Dr. Baughman posits "might be the best parameter to indicate the threshold of efficacy"-would have been important to a skilled artisan in modeling a dosing regimen.
+Ex. $1006 \, \P \, 62$ .

+Dr. Baughman discounts those factors because they "were not reported as being indicative of safety or efficacy as of the June 2001 filing date of the '987 patent."
 Ex.
 1006 ¶ 62.
-Dr. Baughman discounts those factors because they "were not reported as being indicative of safety or efficacy as of the June 2001 filing date of the '135 patent."
-Ex.
-1006 ¶ 62.
 Dr. Baughman, however, does not explain adequately why the skilled artisan would have disregarded those parameters that she, and others, considered important, or why the absence of those factors from the disclosures of Kempeni and van de Putte suggests that half-life would have provided enough information to model a dosing regimen.

-In our view, Dr. Baughman takes an overly simplistic approach to modeling a dosing regimen without explaining adequately, and with supporting evidence, why the ordinary artisan would have used such an approach.9 Accordingly, we are not persuaded Petitioner demonstrates, by a preponderance of the evidence, that the person of ordinary skill in the art would have been motivated to choose the claimed dosing regimen based on half-life.
+In our view, Dr. Baughman takes a simplistic approach to modeling a dosing regimen without explaining adequately, and without sufficient supporting evidence, why the ordinary artisan would have used such an approach.
+Accordingly, we are not persuaded Petitioner demonstrates, by a preponderance of the evidence, that a person of ordinary skill in the art would have been motivated to choose the claimed dosing regimen based on half-life.